RRHunterH/TuneIn/README.md

 ## Challenges

+1. The songId wasn't being properly read from our API to the application
-1. Ensuring naming conventions of the variables throughout the application were the same became very confusing very quickly.
+2. Ensuring naming conventions of the variables throughout the application were the same became very confusing very quickly.
-2. Successfully running authorization and the favorited songs on the front-end and saving both data on the back-end became a very sensitive challenge as they both intermingled in naming conventions and overall functionality
+3. Successfully running authorization and the favorited songs on the front-end and saving both data on the back-end became a very sensitive challenge as they both intermingled in naming conventions and overall functionality
+4. Deploying application to Render

 ## Lessons Learned

 1. Remaining patient and keeping a detailed eye goes a long way
-2. Using GraphQL to address errors
+2. Using GraphQL and MongoDB to address errors
-3. Creating a full-stack application from scratch
+3. Creating a MERN Stack application from scratch
 4. Using MongoDB to debug server-side errors
+5. Learned how to deploy to Render
+6. Group-think to address errors is very powerful as every team member has different strengths

 ## Collaborators